gatsbyjs/gatsby/docs/docs/maintaining-a-plugin.md

 Gatsby plugins are Node.js packages that implement Gatsby APIs.
 To learn more take a look at the [plugin documentation](/docs/plugins/).

 In creating plugins, the bulk of the work is during the development phase.
 However, there’s still a need to take a look at the dependencies and security features from time to time.
-Keeping Plugins up to date becomes really tasking and it is important to be careful when updating dependencies seeing as this could potentially break your apps.
+Keeping plugins up to date can become really tasking and it is important to be careful when updating dependencies, seeing as this could potentially break users' apps.

-However, the consequences of not updating and maintaining a plugin can introduce security issues to your apps.
+However, the consequences of not updating and maintaining a plugin can introduce security issues to your users.
 The following are some recommendations for maintaining plugins:

 ## Handling patches and improvements